 Career Expo 2017: Saturday, April 1

-Career Expo 2017 will be held Saturday, April 1, 2017, from 9 a.m. - 5 p.m. on Columbia University’s Morningside Campus, 115th and Broadway, New York City.
+Career Expo 2017 will be held Saturday, April 1, 2017 from 9 a.m. - 5 p.m. on Columbia University's Morningside Campus, 115th st. and Broadway, New York City.
 It is the largest journalism career fair in the country.
-Last year, 150 media companies from around the country and world attended to interview, mentor and hire the Class of 2016.
-As in past years, we expect the Career Expo to fill to capacity, so please register early to guarantee your company’s participation.
-See the list of Expo 2016 companies.
+Last year, 150 media companies from around the country and world attended to interview, mentor and hire the graduating class.

 Employer Registration and Fees

 We are filled to capacity and we have closed the Career Expo registration.
 If you are interested in attending please e-mail Izabela Rutkowski: email@example.com